gisliany/DataScience/README.md

 The exercises and their solutions are written in the notebook files contained in `Lesson 9` folder.

+## Tenth Class

+In this class, we analyzed geographic data on brazilian municipalities.
+Two group projects were developed using Choropleth Maps:

+* Choropleth maps to represent the population on brazilian municipalities of Northeast Region https://github.com/adrianabenicio/ChoroplethMap);

+* Choropleth maps for price estimates of Uber rides (https://github.com/gisliany/uber-price-estimates)

 ## Eleventh Class

 We used the requests library heavily as we learnt about Web scraping.
 This library enables us to download a Web page.
 We also used the beautifulsoup library to extract the relevant parts of the Web page.